Prosecutors drop invasion-of-privacy case against Missouri Gov. Eric Greitens, plan to re-file charge

 In addition to the invasion of privacy charge, Greitens has been charged with felony computer data tampering over his alleged use of a donor list from the veterans’ charity he founded, The Mission Continues, to raise money for his campaign without permission.
 A trial date in that case has not been set.

-On Friday, Missori legislators are scheduled to begin a special session during which the state House of Representatives is expected to vote on impeaching Greitens.
+On Friday, Missouri legislators are scheduled to begin a special session during which the state House of Representatives is expected to vote on impeaching Greitens.
 If the House votes to impeach Greitens, the Senate would appoint a panel of seven judges to conduct a trial on whether to remove him from office.
 No Missouri governor has ever been forced out of office.

 Greitens has repeatedly denied any wrongdoing and has refused to resign.